matco/badminton/README.md

 # Badminton

-Badminton is an application for Garmin watches that will help you to track your score when you're playing badminton.
+Badminton is an application for Garmin watches that will help you track your score when you're playing badminton.

 It is available on the Garmin store here:
 [https://apps.garmin.com/en-US/apps/51606451-57e2-4f99-9420-2ba5a80b5df6](https://apps.garmin.com/en-US/apps/51606451-57e2-4f99-9420-2ba5a80b5df6).